kashishbansal0111/dp-llm-experiments/README.md

 ## Folder Structure

-├── code/ # Scripts or notebooks used in the experiments ├── data/ # Preprocessed datasets (if allowed to share) ├── experiments/
+├── code/ # Scripts or notebooks used in the experiments ├── data/ # Preprocessed datasets
+├── experiments/
 │ └── experiment_summary.md # Detailed findings from all 3 experiments
 ├── results/ # CSV files, visualizations, or metrics